-The Multi-Link-Panel is an innovative, modular rooflight system that is incredibly quick to install and that outperforms more traditional systems in terms of cost, performance and appearance.
-Due to its range of properties, its use can help save on heating and lighting costs.
-And with low U Values, use of Multi-Link-Panels can help installers achieve Part L of the Building Regulations.
+The Multi-Link-Panel is an innovative, modular rooflight system that is incredibly quick to install and that outperforms more traditional systems in terms of cost, performance, and appearance.

-These rooflights consist of pre-assembled modular glazing panels, manufactured to size for each individual project.
-Each panel comprises aluminium structural bars that are glazed with lightweight, yet tough, multiwall or solid polycarbonate.
+Multi-Link-Panel rooflights consist of pre-assembled modular glazing panels, manufactured to size for each individual project.
+Each panel comprises aluminium structural bars that are glazed with lightweight, yet tough, multiwall, or solid polycarbonate.
 The aluminium can be powder coated to a range of colours for a rust and maintenance-free life.

-As panels are pre-assembled in a controlled factory environment possible contamination caused by on-site cutting of the glazing sheet can be avoided.
+As panels are pre-assembled in a controlled factory environment possible contamination and errors in installation caused by on-site cutting of the glazing sheet can be avoided.

 Speed of installation

 One of the major benefits of the Multi-Link-Panel relates to the speed at which it can be installed.
 This is achieved by two factors: